msalaslo/spring-kafka-replicator-generic/README.md

-# Spring Kafka Replicator: topic consumer from one Confluent Kafka cluster and topic producer to another Confluent Kafka cluster
+# Spring Kafka Replicator: kafka consumer and kafka producer

 ## About